MatthewGerber/rlai/src/rlai/meta/index_base.md

 alternatives.

 # Installation, Use, and Development

+RLAI requires `swig` and `ffmpeg` to be installed on the system.
+These can be installed using a package manager on your OS (e.g., Homebrew for MacOS, `apt` for Ubuntu, etc.).

 The RLAI code is distributed via [PyPI](https://pypi.org/project/rlai/) and can be installed with `pip install rlai`.
 There are several ways to use the package.